Our Mountain Math Guides

 John Berman

-John Berman is a mathematician, educator, former International Math Olympiad gold medalist, and Deputy Leader of the U.S. IMO team.
+John Berman is a mathematician, educator, former International Math Olympiad gold medalist, and National Team Leader of the U.S. IMO team.
 He has taught mathematics at University of Texas Austin and University of Massachusetts Amherst.
 He also devotes energy to training the next generation of young mathematicians through GeodeMath and Mathnuts.
 John holds a bachelors from MIT and Ph.D. from University of Virginia.

 -